 It is not therefore a matter of theoretical knowledge.
 Knowledge is the collection of facts and it can tell you how certain systems work.
-It will tell you therefore of the stock market, the banking system, the tax system, and the financial systems work.
+It will tell you therefore of the stock market, the banking system, the tax system, and the financial systems work or memorizing what your schoolbooks contain.